fangjess/pid-arm-sim/README.md

 <img width="1041" height="688" alt="PID Arm Simulator Wireframe" src="https://github.com/user-attachments/assets/9a0fe472-00fb-422a-a366-49f390b89bdb" />

 ## To Add:
-- Control panel showing current angle for comparison to target angle
 - Graphical representation of each arms' movement
 - Torque clamping; currently there's technically no limit on how much torque can be produced
-- Effect of gravity on joints
+- Propagation of effect of gravity on joints: currently effect of gravity does not accumulate, each joint reacts to gravity as its own isolated system.
 - Ki and Kd gain sliders